Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 	* Analyze risk
 	* Design, implement and integrate
 	* Validate with the users
-* You shouold iterate the schedule with the code
+* You should iterate the schedule with the code
-* If someone askes you for a estimate, always say *I'll get back to you*
+* If someone ask's you for a estimate, always say *I'll get back to you*

 ## Basic Tools